 Sit down with the ads and circle which of your regularly purchased items are on sale, or list them on a separate sheet of paper.

-The goal is to choose meals and snacks based on the sales.
-For instance, f apples are on sale, you can serve the kids apples in their lunches instead of other more expensive fruits.
+The goal is to choose meals and snacks based on sales.
+For example, if apples are on sale, you can serve the kids apples in their lunches instead of other more expensive fruits.

-By planning your meals around what items cost the least, you can save extra money on your grocery budget.
+By planning your meals around what items cost the least in a given week, you can save extra money on your grocery budget.

-Most of the time we make breads from scratch, but there’s a delicious baguette bread at our local grocery store that we absolutely love.
+Most of the time, we make bread from scratch, but there’s a delicious baguette bread at our local grocery store that we absolutely love.

-The normal price for a loaf of this bread is nearly two dollars, but once or twice a year they’ll have it on sale for a buck a loaf.
-When that happens, we buy twenty or so of the loaves and put them in the deep freezer.
+The normal price for a loaf of this bread is nearly two dollars, but once or twice a year, they’ll have it on sale for a buck a loaf.
+When that happens, I buy twenty or so of the loaves and put them in the deep freezer.

-The loaves are then ready to use when we want to serve them with soups and stews, and we’ve saved nearly fifty percent on our baguette bread expenditures.
+The loaves are then ready to use when I want to serve them with soups and stews, and I’ve saved nearly fifty percent on our baguette bread purchases.

-We try not to spend a ton of money on stock up items during sales, but if the sale item is something we regularly use and we know it will help us to save money, we’ll buy it and store it.
+I try not to spend a ton of money on stock up items during sales.
+But if the sale item is something we regularly use and I know it will help me buy my groceries on a budget, I’ll buy it and store it.

-Some examples of the types of foods we stock up on during sales include:
+Some examples of the types of foods I stock up on during sales include:

 - Juice for the kids (they drink it at breakfast a few times a week)

-- Canned goods we use regularly, such as black beans or canned tomatoes
+- Canned goods I regularly use, such as black beans or canned tomatoes

 - Flour, sugar, baking soda or other “cook from scratch” necessities

-Although it costs more money at the outset if you do stock up on sale items, you will save money over the long haul if you use all of the items as you would normally.
+Although it costs more money at the outset to stock up on sale items, you will save money over the long haul if you use all of the items as you would normally.

 When a Sale is Not a Sale

 Some grocery stores use the word “sale” when they are not really giving a discount at all.
-Also, some stores’ “sale” prices are higher than where you could get an item somewhere else.
+Also, some stores’ “sale” prices are higher than buying an item elsewhere.

-For this reason, I believe it’s very important to have a good idea of what the items you buy on a regular basis are sold for at their regular price.
+For this reason, I believe it’s important to have a good idea of what the items you buy regularly are sold for at their regular price.

-Some people are good at memorization and can memorize the normal prices of items.
+Some people have a good memory and can remember the normal prices of items.

-Other people choose to keep a list of the regular prices in their wallet or purse so they have a quick at-a-glance idea of what the regular price is for items they buy every month.
+Other people choose to keep a list of the regular prices in their wallet or purse.
+That way, they have a quick at-a-glance idea of what the regular price is for items they buy every month.

 By knowing what the regular prices are on items you buy often, you can spot a “fake” sale and avoid falling for it.

-Now that we know the regular prices on the foods we buy often, we know that it’s smarter to do most of our shopping at the local big box store to find cheap groceries to buy.
+Now that I know the regular prices on the foods I buy regularly, I know that it’s smarter to do most of my shopping at the local big box store to find cheap groceries to buy.

-However, produce, some canned goods and some staple items such as chocolate chips (yes, in our house that’s a staple J) are cheaper at the local Aldi store, which is right across the street from the big box store in our town.
+However, certain canned goods, produce and some staple items such as chocolate chips (yes, in our house, that’s a staple 🙂 ) are cheaper at the local Aldi store, which is right across the street from the big box store in our town.

-So, each week when we shop we have two lists: the big box store list and the Aldi list.
-This helps us save even more money on food, and knowing the regular prices for items we buy at both stores helps us know when a sale is not really a sale at all.
+When I shop, I have two lists: the big box store list and the Aldi list.
+This helps me save even more money on food.
+Plus, knowing the regular prices for items I buy at both stores helps me know when a sale is not really a sale at all.

 Sometimes warehouse club prices are a great deal – sometimes they’re not.
-There are several canned good items that are cheaper at our local Aldi than they are at the warehouse club.
+Several canned good items are cheaper at our local Aldi than they are at the warehouse club.